yosang/datawarehouse-architecture/readme.md

 # Project
 In this project we are going to build a data warehouse architecture using `Microsoft Azure` services.

-We have two `CSV` files which which can be found under the folder **[datasets](datasets)**.
+We have two `CSV` files which can be found under the folder **[datasets](datasets)**.
 We want to extract this data, do some adjustments to it so its managable for analytical purposes, then load into our data warehouse.
-Finally we want to create reports and charts using `Power BI` to be able to answer the following business questions:
+Finally we want to visualise this data using `Power BI` to be able to answer the following business questions:

 - Which mobile phone brand has the largest range of products?
 - What is the most popular amount of Memory for mobile phones?